.NET HELP

 Share:

 MediatR is a popular .NET library that implements the mediator pattern, enabling objects to communicate with each other through a mediator, rather than directly.
 This approach is particularly useful in applications where maintaining a low level of coupling between components is desirable.
 In this article, we will take a detailed look at MediatR in the context of C# development, providing practical examples and guidance on how to integrate it into your web application projects.
-We'll also explore the IronPDF library for the integration of PDF functionalities in ASP.NET Core projects.
+We'll also explore the IronPDF library for PDF functionalities in .NET applications for the integration of PDF functionalities in ASP.NET Core projects.

 Introduction to the Mediator Pattern and MediatR